Rory-Mac/personal-website/High-Level Programming/Imperative.markdown

 stored within a dynamically allocated array.
 This array can be fixed if the number of vertices in the graph is pre-determined and unchanging.</p>
 <p><img src="/Assets/images/graph_implementation.png" width="100%" height="100%"></p>
-<p>There exist two fundamental methods of graph traversal, breadth-first and depth-first, which can be respectively implemented using a queue
+<p>Breadth-first and depth-first traversals are the fundamental graph traversal methods, and can be implemented with the help of a
-or stack to recursively visit neighbours of neighbours of the initially selected node.
+queue and stack respectively.
 These traversals create a spanning tree across the graph with root node equivalent to the initial node in the traversal.
-A spanning tree is a tree with vertex set equal to the vertex set in a given graph and whose edge set is a subset of the edge set of said graph.</p>
+The spanning tree of a graph is a tree that covers all vertices in a graph and whose edges exist as a subset of the graph's edges.
+Consider, in the below diagram, the sequence of visited nodes in a breadth-first traversal.
+The neighbours of the root node
+0 are visited first (2 and 8).
+The neighbours of 2 and then 8 are discovered, and so on recursively until all nodes are discovered.
+Thus we simply use a queue, dequeuing a current node, and enqueueing all the current node's neighbours, recursively until all nodes are discovered. </p>
 <p><img src="/Assets/images/graph_traversal.png" width="100%" height="100%"></p>
+<p>Now consider, in the above diagram, the sequence of nodes in a depth-first traversal.
+The neighbours of the root node 0 are first discovered
+(2 and 8).
+Then the neighbours of the most recently discovered node (8) are discovered (1 and 6) and so on recursively until all nodes are discovered.
+We use a stack so that we are always searching for the neighbours of the most recently discovered node, and then jumping back to previous nodes once such a path is exhausted.
+The result of the depth-first traversal is equivalent to the order of elements popped from the stack.</p>